British

 1930-1931 The small range continued, but then the company reverted to the production of bicycles.

 1949 After the war, the name returned on a tricycle powered by a 197cc Villiers engine with a three-speed gearbox.
 It had a conventional rear half, but the front had two wheels the same size as the one at the rear, and a seat was fixed between forecar from the early days.
-A commercial body was also available, but the project progressed no further.
+A commercial body was also available.

 If you have further information or a query related to this page, please contact us